Purity for flat cohomology: The prime to the characteristic aspects of the main result

 \csub[The absolute cohomological purity of Gabber--Thomason] \lab{Gabber-Thomason}

-Purity for \'{e}tale cohomology of regular rings, stated precisely in \Cref{abs-coh-pur}, was conjectured by Grothendieck and settled by Gabber in \cite{Fuj02}, who built on the strategy initiated by Thomason in \cite{Tho84}.
-Gabber's alternative later proof given in \cite{ILO14}*{XVI} eliminated the use of algebraic $K$-theory.
-We present a proof that uses perfectoids, specifically, \Cref{baby-tilting}, to reduce to positive characteristic.
+Purity for \'{e}tale cohomology of regular rings, stated precisely in \Cref{abs-coh-pur} (see also footnote~\ref{foot:semipurity}), was conjectured by Grothendieck and settled by Gabber in \cite{Fuj02}, who built on the strategy initiated by Thomason in \cite{Tho84}.
+Gabber's alternative later proof given in \cite{ILO14}*{expos\'{e} XVI} eliminated the use of algebraic $K$-theory.
+We present a proof that uses perfectoids, specifically, \Cref{baby-tilting}, to reduce to the positive characteristic case that had been settled by M. Artin already in \cite{SGA4III}*{expos\'{e}~XVI}.
 The following standard lemmas facilitate the passage to perfectoids.